microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 ## Report Artifacts

 By default, an HTML report containing detailed results is automatically uploaded as a pipeline artifact named `accessibility-reports`.
-You can opt out of this automatic artifact upload by setting the `uploadOutputArtifact` parameter to `false`.
-You can also specify a custom artifact name by setting the `outputArtifactName` parameter in your YAML file.
-If not opted out, a link to the artifacts will also appear in both the task log and in the Extensions tab of the pipeline run.
+You can customize this artifact name by setting the `outputArtifactName` parameter in your YAML file.
+A link to the artifact will appear in both the task log and in the Extensions tab of the pipeline run.

 To view the report, navigate to Artifacts from the build.
 Under `accessibility-reports`, or the artifact name manually specified, you'll find the downloadable report labeled `index.html`.

+If you would prefer not to upload an artifact, or if you are in a Pipelines environment where individual tasks are not allowed to upload artifacts (for example, OneBranch), you can opt out of this automatic artifact upload by setting the `uploadOutputArtifact` parameter to `false`.
+You can set the `outputDir` parameter to control where the output gets written to on the build agent.

 ## Summary results